 If you are a Christian homeschool family, this is the convention you want to attend.
 Teach Them Diligently Homeschool Convention is an experience that you don’t want to miss, and built for the entire family!

-To answer those questions, let's start with who we are.
+So, to answer the questions, let’s start with who we are.
 First, we are children of the King.
-By God's grace, every member of our family has accepted God's free gift of salvation and that defines us more than anything else.
-We are a homeschooling family of 4 children, ages 13, 11, 10 and 7.
-David is the president of Worldwide Tentmakers, a mission board in Greenville, S.C. and that fact has quite a bit to do with why we started the Teach Them Diligently Conventions.
+By God’s grace, every member of our family has accepted God’s free gift of salvation and that defines us more than anything else.
+We are a homeschooling family with 4 children.
+David is the president of Worldwide Tentmakers, a mission board in Greenville, S.C. and that fact has quite a bit to do with why we started the Teach Them Diligently Homeschool Conventions.

 Why are we doing this?
 When?
 Where?

 Because of our background, our desire was to make the Teach Them Diligently Convention distinctly Christian in format.
 Our oldest was 12, and though he initially attended a good Christian school, the Lord began to impress on us that we needed to start homeschooling.
 As we prayed about this option, it became clear that this was what the Lord wanted.
 But the decision to homeschool was not made because of superior education in our case but for the purpose of discipleship.